 Ready to plan your trip to Sri Lanka?
 Click here for accommodation options and current rates so you can get to booking!

-Most visitors will need to apply for a visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online for a fee.
+Most visitors will need to apply for a visa (except for nationals of Singapore, Maldives and Seychelles) but this is easily done online.

 Once you’re in Sri Lanka, there are a multitude of transportation options – train, bus, private cars, domestic flights.
 The most scenic way to travel is by train, but bear in mind that trains can often be delayed or cancelled.
 If you’re short on time, the most efficient way to get around is by hiring a private car/van and driver for long-distance drives.
-Fares are reasonable but do not expect them to be dirt cheap: expect to pay approximately US$120 for a 3-hour-long car ride.
+Fares are reasonable but do not expect them to be dirt cheap: expect to pay approximately US$120 for a 3-hour-long car ride (or more these days due to the fuel crisis).
 More here and here on getting around in Sri Lanka.

 Seeing Sri Lanka’s tea country by train is an unmissable experience.
 Read on for more Sri Lanka train travel tips!

 There are rooms for every type of traveler and for every type of budget – Sri Lanka has it sorted.
-There are not only beautiful five-star hotels like the Anantara Tangalle Peace Haven Hotel, Shangri-La’s Hambantota Resort, Anantara Kalutara, Cape Weligama and The Fortress, but also boutique hotels, converted colonial houses, eco-lodges and luxury tents for “glamping” (like Madulkelle Tea & Eco Lodge) – basically, anything your heart desires.
+There are not only beautiful five-star hotels like the Anantara Tangalle Peace Haven Hotel, Shangri-La’s Hambantota Resort, Anantara Kalutara and Cape Weligama, but also boutique hotels, converted colonial houses, eco-lodges and luxury tents for “glamping” (like Madulkelle Tea & Eco Lodge in Kandy) – basically, anything your heart desires.

 I’m passionate about promoting unique and boutique travel experiences, and personally look for comfort, beautiful decor and warm hospitality when I travel.
 Click here for some of the best boutique and luxury hotels to stay at in Sri Lanka!